Goals of the Council System

 - To promote better interaction and communication between all local councils regarding common or separate concerns

 - To facilitate delivery of city services to help solve the neighborhood councils local concerns

-- To ensure equal opportunity to all certified councils to participate in the government’s decision making process
+- To ensure equal opportunity for all certified councils to participate in the government’s decision-making process

-- To create an environment in which all people can direct their own councils in accordance with standards set by themselves
+- To create an environment where all people can direct their own councils according to their standards.

-- To encourage people within the community to express their own ideas and opinions about their neighborhoods and their government
+- To encourage community members to express their ideas and opinions about their neighborhoods and government.

 How to Participate